daveaglick/NancyDocs/input/docs/using-models/content-negotiation.md

 Once it has all the `ProcessorMatch` return values it orders them, in decending order, by the `ModelResult` followed by the `RequestedContentTypeResult`.
 This means that the processor with the best match for both is the one that will be used to format the model.
 If there happens to be two or more processors with the same match then Nancy will select one of them, but which one is not guarateed.

-### Default response processors
+## Default response processors

 Nancy ships with a couple of default response processors that are automatically available to you in your applications

 - `JsonProcessor` - Converts the return value into json, when the requested media type is `application/json` or any json media subtype `application/foobar+json`
 - `ViewProcessor` - Renders a view, using the return value as the model, when the requested media type is `text/html`.
-It uses the normal [[View location conventions]], when choosing which view to render.
+It uses the normal [View location conventions](/docs/view-engines/view-location-conventions), when choosing which view to render.
 - `XmlProcessor` - Converts the return value into xml, when the requested media type is `application/xml` or any xml media subtype `application/foobar+xml`

-## Controlling the negotiation
+# Controlling the negotiation

 By returning a model from your route, you are giving Nancy free reign to negotiate the format of the response using all the available resources.
 But what if you want a bit more control, on a per-route basis, on how the negotiation process took place?